Emmet County, Michigan: Further political divisions

 Center Township was added in 1878 and Carp Lake Township in 1879.
-Resort Township and Springvale Township, Michigan were formed in 1880, but were at that time part of Charlevoix County.
+Resort Township and Springvale Township were formed in 1880, but were at that time part of Charlevoix County.
 Those townships, along with Bear Creek, experienced numerous boundary changes.
 The now defunct townships of Bear Lake and Spring Lake were created out of portions of these townships.
 In 1897, the portions of these townships remaining in Emmet County were absorbed into Bear Creek and Springvale townships.

 Also organized in 1897 were West Traverse Township (from portions of Friendship and Little Traverse Townships) and Egleston Township (name changed to McKinley Township in 1903).
 In 1923, Wawatam Township was the last township organized in the county, when it was detached from Carp Lake Township.